Перейти до вмісту

 After completing this module, you will be able to:

-3. Diagnose load balancer issues (uneven distribution, connection reuse problems, TLS termination latency) using connection-level metrics and access logs
+3. Diagnose load balancer issues, such as uneven distribution, connection reuse problems, and TLS termination latency, using connection-level metrics and access logs.

 The Traffic Cop vs The Hotel Concierge